 This course will help leaders understand the complexities of personal leadership development, including how one’s personality, temperament, and strengths impact a leader within personal, ministry, parachurch, and other contexts.
 Online enrollment limited to 16 students.
 3 hours.

 This course will provide strategies and practices to help leaders understand the complexities of organizational culture, including how to create, discover, and form/transform their organizational culture.
 Attention will be given to best practices for practical leadership in a variety of organizational contexts and environments.
 Online enrollment limited to 16 students.
 3 hours.

 EML5340 Team Leadership

 A study of principles and procedures that relate to leadership in a team environment.
 This course will focus on the essential elements necessary for effective teamwork on ministry leadership teams in church and parachurch settings.
 3 hours.

 EML5345 Christian Leadership and Organizational Culture

 This course is designed to help ministry leaders understand why organizational culture matters in ministry and how to create, discover, and form or transform their organizational culture.
 3 hours.

 EML5355 Emotional Intelligence and Relationships in Leadership

 A study of emotional intelligence in the context of Christian leadership.
-Since relationships are an important element of leadership, emotional intelligence is critical for the leader to relate authentically and effectively.
+Since relationships are an important element of leadership, emotional intelligence is critical for the leader to relate, lead, and serve authentically and effectively.
 3 hours.